 On Flores, having a car can also make a big difference

-Knowing where the better weather is only becomes truly useful if you are free to change zones.
+Knowing where the weather may be better is only truly useful if you are free to change zones.
 That is why, in many cases, having a car remains one of the keys to making the most of the island.

 Combine it with other useful guides